What Is Ownerly? Should You Use its Home Value Estimator?

 HomeLight has a home value estimator tool, agent matching, and more.
 Clever Real Estate will help you estimate your home’s value and put you in touch with an agent willing to accept a lower commission or flat rate.

 HomeLight and Clever’s home value estimator services are entirely free.
-Angi is free, but charges a small monthly fee of $3.25 or annual membership of $29.99 if you want discounts on services.
-There are also dozens other free home valuation tools available from real estate companies, lenders and other financial institutions.
+Angi is free but charges an annual membership fee of $29.99 if you want discounts on services.
+There are also dozens of other free home valuation tools available from real estate companies, lenders, and other financial institutions.

 Other services offered by Ownerly